Each year the Trust, in partnership with The James Hutton Institute, organise the annual Macaulay lecture.

 You can watch a video recording of the 41st TB Macaulay Lecture here:

 Professor Jackson’s book, “Prosperity without Growth”, is a world-renowned landmark in the sustainability debate.
 Originally published at the outset of the global financial crisis, Jackson's seminal work challenges orthodoxies, causing us to question the primacy of economic growth at all costs, and has drawn praise across the world from politicians to Nobel Prize-winning economists.

 Against a backdrop of Brexit, and ongoing debate over Scotland's economy and where growth could or should come from in the future, Professor Jackson showed how we can exist within the ecological limits of our planet and helped us understand how we can chart a course to a new longer-lasting prosperity.

-For the first time in the 40-year history of the TB Macaulay Lecture, the lecture was streamed in real time to viewers across the world through the James Hutton Institute's YouTube channel.
-A video of the lecture is available to watch on YouTube.
+For the first time in the 40-year history of the TB Macaulay Lecture, the lecture was streamed in real-time to viewers across the world through the James Hutton Institute's YouTube channel.

 Prof Jackson also discussed how much Scotland has changed both economically and socio-politically in recent years, focussing in particular on Brexit from a Scottish perspective; on how Scotland can develop its economy; and on how economically autonomous Scotland can be in a globalised world facing major environmental challenges.